 “Jesse?” he said again, his voice coming out as a squeak.

 A squirrel raised its head from a spot on the bookcase, and regarded Dale through bleary eyes.
-“Don’t bother,” the squirrel said.
+“Don’t fucking bother,” the squirrel said with a sneer.
 “He can’t hear you.
 He thought he’d be better off this way.
 Moron.”

 Dale turned and ran out of the room, and was dialing 911 when he heard the squirrel’s shrill voice call after him, “Don’t blame me.
 I tried to tell him.”